MMP-2k/MMP-2k/README.md

 This paper is submitted to [IEEE International Conference on Image Processing, IEEE ICIP 2025](https://2025.ieeeicip.org/).

-***MMP-2k*** is a novel benchmark Image Quality Assessment (IQA) database for Macro Photograph (MP).
+***MMP-2k*** is a novel benchmark Image Quality Assessment (IQA) database for Macro Photography (MP) images.
 Each image within MMP-2k has a MOS and a quality report consisting of an overall quality description and distortion annotations.

 ---